Video Capsule endoscopy (en

 Preparation for Capsule EndoscopyYour stomach and small bowel must be empty for the procedure to be thorough and safe, so you will not be able to eat or drink anything for at least 10 hours beforehand.
 You must also drink one bottle of Milk of Magnesia to clear out any residue in the small intestine.
 You may drive yourself to and from the office for the test.
 Depending on your medical history, our physicians may give you other special instructions.

-Please contact us for additional questions regarding capsule endoscopy.
+Please contact us for additional questions regarding video capsule endoscopy.